 If you are distressed in your life or struggling to relax, essential oils can be a quick and natural remedy.
 Oils are easy to travel with, use discreetly at work, and keep around the home, making them a quick go-to whenever or wherever those inevitable stressors arise.
 Every person will have a different experience, so test a few and find your most calming oil or method.
 Whether using oils topically, in a diffuser or applied with massage—breathe deeply to feel your body and mind naturally relax.

-Try natural remedies as discussed above and test their effects yourself.
+Try natural remedies and test their effects yourself.
 If you'd like to purchase DoTerra essential oils, visit Habits for Health.
 For more on holistic health and healthy habits, visit our sister website, Habits for Wholeness.